-Exemplary Accomplished Developing Insufficient Teachers consistently and effectively use research-based instructional practices and share successful strategies with colleagues.
+, Distinguished Accomplished Proficient Developing Teachers consistently and effectively use research-based instructional practices and share successful strategies with colleagues.
 Teachers effectively use research-based instructional practices by monitoring and documenting the impact on student success.
 Teachers make appropriate decisions about instructional practices that maximize student learning.
 Teachers implement sound educational research-based practices.
 Teachers use their expertise to design and deliver instruction that meets the learning needs of students.
-Teachers are aware of sound research based educational practices (e.g. methods of teaching, content, etc.).
+Teachers are aware of sound research- based educational practices (e.g. meth- ods of teaching, content, etc.).
 Teachers have little input into decisions made about instructional practices (e.g. instructional materials, pedagogy, pacing, etc.).
 Teachers assume leadership in working collaboratively with colleagues to improve instructional practices across the school.
 Teachers collaborate to make appropriate decisions about instructional practices that maximize student learning.
 Collaboration occurs among colleagues to inform instructional practice.
-Little or no collaboration occurs among colleagues to inform instructional practice Instruction is data driven throughout the school.
+Little or no collaboration occurs among colleagues to inform instructional practice.
+Instruction is data driven throughout the school.
 Data use and best practices from collaboration drive school-wide instructional decision-making and improvement planning.
-Teachers assess and improve their in- structional practices based on effective use of data and sharing best practices through collaboration with colleagues.
+Teachers assess and improve their instructional practices based on effective use of data and sharing best practices through collaboration with colleagues.
 Teachers use data to inform instructional practice.
-There is little evidence of instructiona practice being data driven.
+There is little evidence of instructional practice being data driven.
 5b.
-Teachers demonstrate lead Kentucky Teaching Conditions Surv dership in the school. vey Questions to Inform Reflection: 6 .1.D, 6.1.E, 6.1.F, 6.1.G Leadership is distributed, systematically fostered, and pervasive across the school.
+Teachers demonstrate lead Kentucky Teaching Conditions Sur dership in the school. vey Questions to Inform Reflection: 6 5.1.D, 6.1.E, 6.1.F, 6.1.G Leadership is distributed, systematically fostered, and pervasive across the school.
 Leadership opportunities are abundantly available and actively pursued by teachers.
 Opportunities exist for teachers to assume leadership roles throughout the school.
 Teachers are not provided opportunities for leadership roles throughout the school.
 Teachers encourage their colleagues to take on leadership in the classrooms, the school, the district, and the profession and support them in their efforts.
 Teachers' leadership is a celebrated and integral component when developing school policies and practices.
 Formal and informal opportunities for teacher leadership are encouraged and emerge out of collaboration and decision making.
 Formal and informal opportunities for leadership emerge from collaboration and decision making and vary in responsibility and impact on the school.
-Opportunities for teacher leadership do not emerge from collaboration and deci- sion making.
-A variety of professional learning and supports are both provided, and encour- aged, to help teachers strengthen lead- A variety of professional development and supports are provided for teachers to assume leadership roles.
-Professional learning and supports are available for teachers to assume leadership roles.
-Limited or ineffective processes for profes sional learning and supports are available for teachers to assume leadership roles.
+Opportunities for teacher leadership do not emerge from collaboration and deci- sion making. cies and praedees.

-TEACHING CONDITIONS STANDARD 5-TEACHER LEADERSHIP (CONTINUED)
+Teaching Conditions Standard 5-TEACHER LEADERSHIP (CONTINUED)